Chapter Four: Part 4—Alberta #5 (Anamnesis)

 The man and his mother cleaned the space and prepared everyone for rest.
 And with so much hope for the next day the man fell asleep.

 He opened his eyes and could feel the warm light casting through the room and upon his face.
 He turned to his side and saw Freedom in his arm, Mercy by her mother, and Vadoma on her mother’s chest.
-Filled with the form of life and rested he entered the day.
+Rested, and filled with the form of life, he entered the day.
 He went out back to run his face and hands through the stream and quench his thirst.
 When he turned from the stream to the house he saw an immense collection of painted figures.
 He approached them and looked at their orientation.
 The figures all stood around in circles on a collection of a dozen disks.
 All with unique patterns, colours, and structures of the mind.
 He came close to one of the scenes and felt the air change and a vignette form around the scene.
 This was different than the others, a different future being told.
 He saw a towering figure staring down at 6 figures all huddled together.
 He transferred his mind into that moment and just as he was losing time he crashed back into his body.
 He looked up and saw the woman with visions standing over him.

 “Why did you bring us here?
 What have you seen?”